udox/django-googlefeeder/README.md

 ### Outline

 Code from [Tom Viner](https://github.com/tomviner) to provide a Google Product feed for your own models.
-Do notuse _as is_ because it won't work nor match your models!
+Do not use _as is_ because it won't work nor match your models!
 The `google.py` filecan be used entirely on it's own (with django!).